aradiafarmer/streamgraph/README.md

 visualizing the `image.jpg` here to illustrator the type of geovisualization

-A short introduction to this geoviz module.
+A short introduction to this geoviz module: For continuous data such as time series

 ## 1\.
 Set up the workspace